ivanpaulovich/ddd-tdd-rich-domain-model-dojo-kata/README.md

 ## :gem: Compiling from source

-To run Acerola from source, clone this repository to your machine, compile and test it:
+Clone this repository to your machine, compile and test it:

 ```sh
 git clone https://github.com/ivanpaulovich/ddd-tdd-rich-domain.git